 If the Warringah Freeway were built today, it would automatically receive noise walls along its entire length.
-Since it opened in 1968, the volume of traffic on this corridor has increased steadily and it now in 2010 carries more than 200,000 vehicles each day.
-Noise walls are urgently needed.
+Since it opened in 1968, the volume of traffic in this corridor has increased steadily and carries more vehicles each day - noise walls are urgently needed.

 North Sydney Council has repeatedly raised concerns with the State Government (Council correspondence is below in Related Documents)

 If you experience freeway traffic noise, register to go on the NAP here at the RMS website.

 It is difficult for the residents to obtain details of NAP registrations from the RMS due to confidentiality issues - if you are already registered on NAP or have applied please advise Mr Graham Webster (contact details below) so that the residents can track NAP registration numbers.

 Contact the following resident if you want more information, or if you can help:

 Updates can be emailed to residents who have provided details to Graham Webster, or can be viewed here:

 Please write to the Minister requesting that the State Government prioritise the installation of a sound barrier along the Warringah Freeway.

 - 14 September 2010 Council hosted a public meeting to discuss the issue: you can read Council's minutes (24KB), or the resident-recorded minutes (106KB).